rubenmoor/learn-palantype/cms-content/SystemDE/EN/Stage15-4_Command-Keys.md

 ## Palantype command-key mode

-Just like with the number mode, you can hold down `N+-` to have a look at the available command keys.
+Just like with the number mode, you can activate "Show special modes" and hold down `N+-` to have a look at the available command keys.

 ![The palantype virtual keyboard in command-key mode](https://github.com/rubenmoor/learn-palantype/raw/main/cms-content/SystemDE/media/commandmode.png)